-At this time, all students desiring a M.Ed. degree in teaching and learning will select from one of the specialization areas: STEAM, Early Childhood Education, or Instructional Coaching.
-New cohorts begin each summer.
+At this time, all students desiring a M.Ed. degree in teaching and learning will select from one of the specialization areas: Effective and Reflective Teaching, Experiential Learning for Early Childhood, Instructional Coaching, or STEAM.
 Transfer credits from other institutions are not accepted for this degree program.

 * These are all part of the 18 hours of core classes

-|Specialization Course #1:||STEAM Instructional Design (ED 8700)||Advanced Early Childhood Education Foundations and Methods (EDEC 8100)||High Yield Practices for Instructional Coaches (ED 8750)|
+|Specialization Course #1:||Effective Teaching Practice and the Learning Environment (ED 8810)||STEAM Instructional Design (ED 8700)||Advanced Early Childhood Education Foundations and Methods (EDEC 8100)||Elements of Instructional Effectiveness (ED 8750)|

-|Specialization Course #2:||STEAM Transdisciplinary Teaching (ED 8710/8711)||Advanced Early Childhood Education Curriculum (EDEC 8200)||Coaching Practices for Student Learning and Teacher Growth (ED 8760)|
+|Specialization Course #2:||Differentiation in Instruction and Student Work Analysis (ED 8820)||STEAM Transdisciplinary Teaching (ED 8710/8711)||Advanced Early Childhood Education Curriculum (EDEC 8200)||Curriculum, Instruction, Assessment, and Learning from a Mentor Perspective (ED 8760)|

-|Specialization Course #3:||STEAM Assessment (ED 8730)||Math, Science, and Technology Inquiry in Early Childhood (EDEC 8950)||Building Leadership and Culture from the Role of Coach (ED 8770)|
+|Specialization Course #3:||The Reflective Practitioner (ED 8830)||STEAM Assessment (ED 8730)||Math, Science, and Technology Inquiry in Early Childhood (EDEC 8950)||Critical Issues in Instructional Coaching and School Leadership (EDLT 8280)**|

-|Specialization Course #4:||STEAM Enacted and Evaluated (ED 8720/8721)||Parent Education in Early Childhood Multicultural Settings (EDEC 8000)||Developing School-Wide Professional Learning Opportunities (ED 8780)|
+|Specialization Course #4:||Leading from the Classroom (ED 8840)||STEAM Enacted and Evaluated (ED 8720/8721)||Parent Education in Early Childhood Multicultural Settings (EDEC 8000)||Reflective Instructional Coaching Practice (EDLT 8290)**|